Harambee: History

 Following Kenya's independence in 1963, the first Prime Minister, and later first President of Kenya, Jomo Kenyatta adopted "Harambee" as a concept of pulling the country together to build a new nation.
 He encouraged communities to work together to raise funds for all sorts of local projects, pledging that the government would provide their startup costs.
 Under this system, wealthy individuals wishing to get into politics could donate large amounts of money to local harambee drives, thereby gaining legitimacy; however, such practices were never institutionalised during Kenyatta's presidency.

 Etymology

 The etymology of the term is unclear, but has been cited as genuinely Bantu.
 It is thought to have been first used by Swahili porters when lifting heavy loads and was originally spelt Halambee.
 However, according to a folk etymology, the word is said to have originated from Indian labourers responsible for building the Uganda Railway.
 According to this account, the labourers would invoke Hare, the divine energy of God, and Ambe, a Hindu goddess, during the construction.

 Criticism

 Religious criticism

 Kenyan Christians have criticised the use of the word harambee as an official term due to its alleged Hindu origin.
 This objection has been dismissed as being offensive to the country's Hindu community, and also on the basis that even if the supposed derivation from hare Ambeh (hail Ambeh) were true, it has become irrelevant to the term's modern usage and meaning.

+Gender and feminist critiques

+Women's groups have formed, post-Independence alternative institutions to harambee, where mutual-aid practices regularly relied heavily on the uncompensated labor of women to build community infrastructure.
+Under structural adjustment programs, state entities routinely deflected public funding gaps by offloading social service responsibilities onto grassroots female networks.
+While women contribute the vast majority of physical and financial labor at the grassroots level, male political elites frequently capture the structural authority and public credit during fundraising events to build personal political patronage.
+Consequently, many contemporary women's networks have shifted their focus away from broader, male-patronized harambee systems toward autonomous, decentralized chamas (micro-savings groups) to retain financial independence and bypass patriarchal structures.